Every day, every single day, we get calls that go like this:

 Our brokerage is not the listing broker for every home for sale in Phoenix.
 We’re planning Phoenix market domination, but we’re not quite there yet.

 If you are a broker, learn what IDX is and does.
-(Here’s a start.
-It’s from the Arizona Regional Multiple Listing Service, but has good info about IDX in general.)
+(There’s a LOT of information available from the Arizona Regional Multiple Listing Service.
+Their site has good information about IDX in general.)

 Any agent can show you any home, and represent YOUR interests and needs as a buyer.
 Choose your agent carefully, but chose YOUR agent, not the seller’s agent.